tecnomod-um/oquare-kg/evaluation/bgw.md

     *Figure 3: The radar chart for the functional adequacy subcharacteristics.*

-All graphs have the same quality score for the subcharacteristics of interoperability, versatility, licensing, accesibility, reusability.
+All graphs have the same quality score for the subcharacteristics of interoperability, versatility, licensing, accesibility, reusability (Figure 4).

 ![Figure 4: The radar chart for the other subcharacteristics.](./biogateway/results/original_cisreg_graphs/figures/radar_5subcharacteristics.png)
 *Figure 4: The radar chart for the subcharacteristics of interoperability, versatility, licensing, accesibility, reusability.*